 Darren Jones, a Labour MP and member of parliament’s science and technology committee, criticised the culture of secrecy surrounding Palantir’s work with the government.

 “It’s important that our armed forces have the most advanced tools available, but we must also be responsible about the development of autonomous and artificially intelligent systems,” Jones told NS Tech.
 “Because of the lack of transparency around these contracts, we have no idea what Palantir is providing to the Ministry of Defence and we’re therefore unable to hold the government to account on whether it’s acting in a responsible and ethical way.”

 In recent years, Palantir has significantly expanded its European operations.
 At the centre of this work is the company’s London office, located in Soho Square, which employs around 550 staff from sales executives to engineers.
 According to a recent Forbes report, it is now larger than its global headquarters in Palo Alto, California.

-Marissa Kimball told the CogX AI festival in London in June that the company had seen “massive growth in Europe in the last seven years, and it continues to be our largest source of growth”.
+Marissa Kimball, a Palantir employee, told the CogX AI festival in London in June that the company had seen “massive growth in Europe in the last seven years, and it continues to be our largest source of growth”.
 Palantir is seeking to expand its work with the UK government and is listed on a number of national technology frameworks.
 The Cabinet Office awarded the company a £741,000 contract in 2015 to provide an “enterprise analytical platform and intelligence service”.

 Palantir was named after an all-seeing orb possessed by Sauron, the arch-villain of the Lord of the Rings trilogy.
 The company is backed by the CIA, worth an estimated $11bn and is expected to list on the stock market later this year.